We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Treatment: Surgery, Chemo, Radiation

 Jeremy’s sore was not recognized by his dentist.
 It became increasingly painful, affecting his ability to talk and swallow.
-Diagnosed by ENT October 2007.
-Lost 75% of tongue in surgery November 2008.
+He was diagnosed by ENT October 2007 and lost 75% of tongue in surgery November 2008.
+He was 32 years old when he passed away.
+Father of 2 boys, and an incredible athlete!
+Wonderful talent in working with people.
+Truly a caring, giving, loving and special person who is greatly missed by many.

 Symptoms: Painful lesion on tongue